berkas1/doc.bigclown.com/docs/core-module-setup-windows.md

 ## How to install virtual COM port driver

+This step is not necessary when you used the BigClown IDE installer.
 Download and install the [STM32 Virtual COM Port driver](https://drive.google.com/open?id=0B5pXL_JAACMvczQ0MVM1eUZILXc).
 You can also download latest driver [directly from ST](http://www.st.com/en/development-tools/stsw-stm32102.html) but you will need to register.

 ## How to install Mosquitto MQTT broker

+Mosquitto is not necessary for firmware development, but if you would like to send messages over USB to your computer or network you need to install and run it.

 [Mosquitto MQTT Broker](https://mosquitto.org/download/) is a MQTT server which is a central message hub in our system.
 Please download, install and run this broker.
 This broker needs to be running in the background all the time you use our Python Gateway.